 Also, in Sesimbra, there are two forts that date back to the 17th century – the Fortress of Saint James of Sesimbra and the Fort of São Teodósio da Ponta do Cavalo.
 The Fortress of Saint James of Sesimbra in the town center is particularly interesting, providing a museum that offers a unique insight into Sesimbra’s fishing history.

 During the Age of Discoveries, from the 15th to 18th centuries, Sesimbra became an important port.
 King Manuel I lived here for a time and, in the 17th century, the fort Fortaleza de Santiago was constructed on the beach, as part of the country’s coastal defense.
 The same fort was later used in the 18th century by Portuguese kings as a peaceful seaside retreat.

 Lifestyle in Sesimbra

-The crowning jewel of Sesimbra is the Serra da Arrábida Natural Park, which offers incredible hiking trails, spectacular ocean views, and incomparable natural beauty.
-As the beautiful landscapes surrounding your home beckon, you will be continually enticed to leave your home and explore every day of the year.
+The crown jewel of Sesimbra is the Serra da Arrábida Natural Park, which offers incredible hiking trails, spectacular ocean views, and incomparable natural beauty.
+As the beautiful landscapes surrounding your home beckon, you will be continually enticed to leave your home and explore the surrounding area.

 The seafood in the Setúbal Peninsula is simple, yet delicious, and amongst the very best in the country.
-The seafood and fish traditions have culminated in the creation of scrumptious dishes.
-You will have many family-run Portuguese restaurants with exceptional food.
-However, you also will have fine dining restaurants, particularly in Tróia and Comporta, where you have top-notch luxurious restaurants.
+The seafood and fish traditions have culminated in the creation of scrumptious dishes, and you will find many family-run Portuguese restaurants with exceptional food.
+However, you will also come across fine dining restaurants, particularly in Tróia and Comporta, where you have top-notch luxurious restaurants.

 The summers in Sesimbra are warm and dry and the winters can be cold, windy, and wet.
-Over the year, temperatures typically range from 47°F (8°C) to 80°F (27°C).
+Over the year, temperatures typically range from 47 degrees F (8 degrees C) to 80 degrees F (27 degrees C).